GeoscienceAustralia/dea-coastlines/README.md

 Code in this repository is included in the `dea_coastlines` Python package which contains three main modules.
 These are intended to be run in the following order:

 1. [`dea_coastlines.raster`](dea_coastlines/raster.py): This module conducts raster generation for DEA Coastlines.
-This analysis is processed on individual study area tiles to minimuse peak memory usage.
+This analysis is processed on individual study area tiles to minimise peak memory usage.

     * Load stack of all available Landsat 5, 7 and 8 satellite imagery for a location using [ODC Virtual Products](https://docs.dea.ga.gov.au/notebooks/Frequently_used_code/Virtual_products.html)
     * Convert each satellite image into a remote sensing water index (e.g. MNDWI)